neldivad/neldivad.github.io/docs/mastering/1_what_is_mastering.md

 From the results, it seems that it is as good as a professional from the 80th percentile **under perfect conditions** [^2].

 [^2]: In practice, you will not get perfect conditions unless you blantantly ripoff every part of the reference track, like arrangement, composition, spectral balance (EG: your track has 8b verse, 2b break, 8b chorus, and reference track also followed the `[8,2,8]` arrangement).
+AI mastering tools like Matchering can produce decent results, but they lack the decision-making of an experienced engineer.
+Use it as a starting point, but learn enough to get out of it asap.

 That said, **I do not recommend using AI or Matchering for mastering** if you have no idea what you are doing.